anjali-deshpande-hub/chronic_kidney_disease/team-project-1.md

 ### Will we be doing everything by ourselves?

 Yes!
 This team project will be done all by you and your team.
-The instructor will be present however to help when needed, and to check in on your progress of work.
+The Technical Facilitator will be present however to help when needed, and to check in on your progress of work.

 ### Why are the teams assigned rather than us choosing who to work with?